Abdul770562/AI_Trip_Planner/README.md

 ## License

 No license file is included in this repository.
-If you want this project to be open-source, add a `LICENSE` file (e.g., MIT) to the root.

 ## Contact